 - FLEXIBILITY: Part-time study can accommodate work, family, or other time commitments.
 On campus childcare is available.

 - CAREER: Gain valuable hands-on skills for employment in the rapidly changing multimedia environment.

 - ACADEMICS: High-achieving students can study with other scholars in RCC’s nationally renowned honors courses or abroad at Cambridge University in England.

 RCC-TV is a unique student-centered experience where student interns and student workers act as production teams creating content in the state-of-the art Multi-Media Production Center.
 As a member of a team you propose and create the content for news, entertainment and sports segments.
 Other media opportunities on campus include an award-winning student newspaper and literary magazine.
 There are more than 40 student clubs to explore your special interest and socialize.

 The program offers theoretical instruction and practical experience in digital media production.
 In addition, the program provides students with an understanding of the cultural history of mass media.
 The degree will provide students with a dynamic digital media based program that will attract, motivate and prepare students for a career in the communications field.

 Upon successful completion of this program, students will be able to:

 - Demonstrate a variety of communication skills including oral and written communication for media production

-- Develop a variety of skills related to learning core concepts, including critical thinking and reasoning skills as well as problem solving
+- Apply a variety of skills relating to critical thinking, reasoning and problem solving

-- Develop successful production and post-production skills for digital media
+- Apply successful production and post-production skills for digital media